nickthecook/ops/README.md

 when you run `ops up`, ops will generate a passphrase-protected SSH key for you _and add it to your SSH agent_.
 You can authorize that key on your server (or provide your own authorized key - if the key exists ops won't overwrite it) and then `ops ssh` will take you to the server.
 Also, because the key is passphrase-protected, _you can check it in_, so that anyone with the `$SECRET_VARIABLE` can use it.

-##### "But that's just providing a secret in an environment variable instead of providing a secret SSH key!"

-True.
-But ops uses [`ejson`](https://github.com/Shopify/ejson) to make it easy to manage secrets.
-Now you only need to provide one secret (the `ejson` private key) and all your other secrets are unlocked.
+Ops uses [`ejson`](https://github.com/Shopify/ejson) to make it easy to manage secrets.
+You only need to provide one secret (the `ejson` private key) and all your other secrets are unlocked.

 If you have an encrypted `secrets.ejson` file at `config/dev/secrets.ejson`, and the private key is available to `ejson`, ops will automatically load secrets from that file into environment variables for any action in which you specify `load_secrets: true`.
 (Secrets are not loaded by default for every action to avoid accidental secret leakage.)